-Bearing the same name and outstanding 7-seat practicality of its predecessor, we are proud to introduce the new PEUGEOT 5008.
+Bearing the same name and outstanding 7-seat practicality of its predecessor, we are proud to introduce the PEUGEOT 5008.
 Re-designed from the ground up, New PEUGEOT 5008 makes an instant impact with a sharp exterior design.
 Details including LED daytime running lights, chrome accents and stylish alloy wheels feature at all levels on this stylish SUV.

-In line with its advanced design new PEUGEOT 5008 features a comprehensive list of advanced safety technologies as standard.
+In line with its advanced design PEUGEOT 5008 features a comprehensive list of advanced safety technologies as standard.
 Systems include an Automatic Emergency Braking System (AEBS) with both vehicle and pedestrian detection, distance alert system, lane departure warning, speed limit recognition and a Driver Attention Alert system (DAA1).

 *Automatic Transmission Only

-With 7 individual seats, new PEUGEOT 5008 can be configured in a way to perfectly meet your needs.
+With 7 individual seats, PEUGEOT 5008 can be configured in a way to perfectly meet your needs.
 Intelligent features including removable seats in row 3 and flat folding front passenger seat* help to increase practicality even further.
-Whilst front seat passengers can enjoy the new PEUGEOT i-Cockpit®, rear occupants haven’t been overlooked, second row occupants can enjoy back seat angle adjustment, comfort is enhanced even further with rear seat back tray tables* and window blinds*.
+Whilst front seat passengers can enjoy the PEUGEOT i-Cockpit®, rear occupants haven’t been overlooked, second row occupants can enjoy back seat angle adjustment, comfort is enhanced even further with rear seat back tray tables* and window blinds*.

-Active - Features include:
+Active Premium Plus - Features include:

-Allure - Features include:
+Allure Premium Plus - Features include: